Aarthika08/angular_practice/topics/directives/custom/@input.md

 <app-example [inputText]="parentText"></app-example>

 > [!IMPORTANT]
-> Key information users need to know to achieve their goal.

-> [!IMPORTANT]
 > Binding Syntax: When using an input property, you need to use square brackets ([]) to bind the property to an expression in the parent component's template.
+>

-Data Flow: Input properties allow data to flow from a parent component to a child component.
+> Data Flow: Input properties allow data to flow from a parent component to a child component.
 Changes in the parent component are reflected in the child component.
+>

-Default Values: You can provide a default value for an input property by assigning a value during its declaration.
+> Default Values: You can provide a default value for an input property by assigning a value during its declaration.

-> [!NOTE]
-> Useful information that users should know, even when skimming content.

-> [!TIP]
-> Helpful advice for doing things better or more easily.

-> [!IMPORTANT]
-> Key information users need to know to achieve their goal.

-> [!WARNING]
-> Urgent info that needs immediate user attention to avoid problems.

-> [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.